Any question that you have that is not answered below, please feel free to email me.

 -

-There is no set route as it will very much depend on the conditions and the groups ability.
+There is no set route as it will very much depend on the weather conditions and the groups ability.

 Wherever we go, it will be scenic.